olcf/velocity/docs/source/starting/tutorial.rst

 Hello World!
 ############
 Now let's get a little more complicated.
-Let's create an image that runs a python script which prints hello world.
+Let's create an image that runs a python script which prints ``Hello, World!``.
 You can give it whatever version you want:

 .. code-block:: bash